greenelab/meta-review/manuscript.md

 We assessed features on June 15, 2018 using the free version of each platform.
 Some platforms offer additional features through a paid subscription or software.
 <sup>1</sup>Additional functionality, such as bibliography management, is available by editing the Word document stored in OneDrive with the paid Word desktop application.
 <sup>2</sup>Conversations about modifications take place on the document as comments, annotations, or unsaved chats.
 There is no separate integrated forum for discussing and editing revisions.
 <sup>3</sup>Simultaneous edits online can be attributed to a single author in a git commit.
 {#tbl:platforms}

-We adopted standard software development strategies in order to enable any contributor to edit any part of the manuscript but enforce discussion and review of all proposed changes.
+In our workflow, we adopt standard software development strategies in order to enable any contributor to edit any part of the manuscript but enforce discussion and review of all proposed changes.
-The GitHub platform provided support for organizing and editing the manuscript.
+The GitHub platform provides support for organizing and editing the manuscript.
-We used GitHub _issues_ for organization, opening a new issue for each paper under consideration.
+We use GitHub _issues_ for organization, opening a new issue for each discussion topic.
+For a review manuscript, this includes each primary paper under consideration.
-Within the issue, contributors summarized the research, discussed it (sometimes with the original authors), and assessed its relevance to the review.
+Within a paper's issue, contributors summarize the research, discuss it (sometimes with the original authors), and assess its relevance to the review.
-Issues also served as an open to-do list and a forum for debating the main message, themes, and topics of the review.
+Issues also serve as an open to-do list and a forum for debating the main message, themes, and topics of the review.

-GitHub and the underlying git version control system [@PlcxShQU; @kEX5dgzK] also structured the writing process.
+GitHub and the underlying git version control system [@PlcxShQU; @kEX5dgzK] also structure the writing process.
 The official version of the manuscript is _forked_ by individual contributors.
 A contributor then adds and revises files, grouping these changes into _commits_.
 When the changes are ready to be reviewed, the series of commits are submitted as a _pull request_ through GitHub, which notifies other authors of the pending changes.